Loch Morar: Geography

-Habitation

 At the western end of the loch is the village of Morar, which is between Arisaig and Mallaig on the coastal A830 road.
 The settlements of Bracorina and Bracara are located along the northern shore of the loch, but there is no road along the southern shore.
 Tarbet, on the shore of Loch Nevis, is a short distance from Loch Morar.

+Folklore

+According to the posthumously published dictionary of the Scottish Gaelic language collected by Fr.
+Allan MacDonald (1859–1905), "Loch Morar is said to be blessed by St. Columba and is called (Tobar Chaluim Chille), 'St. Columba's Well'.
+It is safe to drink its water though in the greatest heat and perspiration.
+It does not freeze.
+The only ice seen about it is at the foot of the mountain streams flowing into it."
+In relation to Loch Morar's traditional veneration as a holy well, MacDonald also collected, "a story of a young woman who had lost her hair which grew again after she had bathed her head in the Loch."